Decision layers on Hokusai

 Every agent decides what to pull from a user's context, memory store, or codebase.
 That decision shapes every downstream call.

-A shared retrieval policy, trained on what actually got used in successful runs, beats per-harness heuristics.
+A shared retrieval policy, trained on what actually got used in successful runs, could beat per-harness heuristics.

 Propose this layer